epfl-dlab/deplatforming_dataset/README.md

-    ├── recreate_date.ipynb     	# Jupyter notebook using the scripts for recreating step by step the final dataset ├── result_analysis.ipynb   	# Jupyter notebook running the Interrupted Time Series analysis ├── report.pdf              	# Report detailing various aspects of the project ├── algorithm_diagram.pdf  		# Diagram summarizing the algorithm for creating the dataset └── README.md
+    ├── recreate_date.ipynb     	# Jupyter notebook using the scripts for recreating step by step the final dataset ├── result_analysis.ipynb   	# Jupyter notebook running the Interrupted Time Series analysis ├── report.pdf              	# Report detailing various aspects of the project ├── algorithm_diagram.png  		# Diagram summarizing the algorithm for creating the dataset └── README.md
 ```